 For avoidance of doubt, storage rentals are Essential Services and are not managed by WVU Real Estate Operations.

-3.5.4.
+3.5.5.
 Lease-Purchases of Capital Improvements and Equipment

-The Board of Governors may enter into lease-purchase agreements for capital improvements, including equipment.
-A lease-purchase agreement constitutes a special obligation of the State of West Virginia.
-Any lease-purchase agreement that exceeds \$100,000 total shall be approved as to form by the West Virginia Attorney General.
+WVURC may enter into lease-purchase agreements for capital improvements, including equipment.
 All lease-purchase agreements must be immediately routed to the General Counsel's Office upon receipt.